School Meals AND PACKED LUNCHES

 Responsibility for money collection rests with the school.
 This means that any debt is taken from the school budget therefore if we find that money is owed for longer than one week we will ask you to provide a packed lunch for your child until the amount is settled in full.

 If you would like to pay on a termly or half-termly basis this would be most helpful.
-Once again we do not wish to cause offence by issuing reminder notices.
+We do not wish to cause offence by issuing reminder notices.

-If at any time you wish your child to change from school dinners to packed lunch or vice versa we need a half term’s notice in writing, regretfully we are not able to make exceptions.
+If at any time you wish your child to change from school dinners to packed lunch we require two weeks notice.

 Some children at Earlsfield have severe allergies to nuts and could be hospitalised if we are not vigilant.
 Nut allergies are becoming increasingly significant in schools so in line with other establishments Earlsfield has a No Nuts Policy.
 Many manufacturers indicate that their products may have traces of nuts due to preparation and this can be unavoidable.
 However, items such as peanut butter, sesame products, cereal bars (that clearly have nuts) etc can pose a significant health risk and will be removed from lunch boxes on health and safety grounds.
 Items we would never expect to see in a lunch box include chocolate bars such a mars bars and also fizzy drinks.
 We ask that you check sugar content – children react in very different ways.